muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 # UVM Testbench Flow diagram with Python

-## Usage

 ## Introduction
-A python project to automatically generate the UVM testbench document.
+  uvm_tb_arch_doc_py is  a python project to automatically generates the UVM testbench Architecture

+## Aim of the Porject
+  Generate A UVM Testbench Architecture Template using the PythonScript.

+## Requirements
+  For generating the UVM TB Architecture we have to write an example testbench code (top, test, env, agent etc) in UVM Methodology.

 #Usage
 We are using Pycharm version to run the project